 For some of our APIs, you must give evidence of your testing before you go live as part of our onboarding process.

-This page includes some general information, but to find out about testing a particular API, read its documentation in our API catalogue.
+This page includes some general information, but to find out about testing a particular API, read its documentation in our API and integration catalogue.

 Sandbox testing

-Some of our APIs have a sandbox environment you can use for early testing.
+Some of our APIs have a sandbox environment you can use for learning, experimentation and early testing.

-Sandbox APIs don't usually require authorisation and are usually stateless - they return hard-coded responses.
+Sandbox APIs are open-access, don't usually require authorisation and are usually stateless - they return hard-coded responses.

 Integration testing

-Some of our APIs have an integration test environment you can use for more realistic testing.
+Some of our APIs have integration test environments you can use for more realistic testing.

 The different approaches to integration testing are explained below.
-For details on a particular API, read its documentation in our API catalogue.
+For details on a particular API, read its documentation in our API and integration catalogue.

 Integration testing with our RESTful APIs

-For some of our RESTful APIs, you can access our integration test environments as follows:
+You can access our development and integration test environments as follows:

 1. Create an application and activate APIs

-- If you don't already have one, create a developer account.
+1. If you do not already have one, create a developer account.

-- In the 'APIs' section, find the testing APIs you want to test with and activate them by clicking the slider.
+8. In the list of APIs, find the API you want to use and activate it by clicking 'Enable' and 'save'.

 2. Generate a key pair, if required